jacquelinejou/CapstoneProject/README.md

 ## Overview
 ### Description
-Take5 is a social media app that sends out a daily notification to users, gives them a 5 minute window to take and upload a picture post, and then can view all the daily posts on a map and all their personal posts on a calendar.
+Take5 is a social media app that sends out a daily notification to users, gives them a 5 minute window to take and upload a front and back camera video post, and then can view all the daily posts on a map and all their personal posts on a calendar.

 ### App Evaluation
 [Evaluation of your app across the following attributes]